Skip to main content

 Best Practices

-::string) before applyingTRY_TO_DOUBLE. - Error rates: If many conversions fail performance may degrade—these functions are optimized for cases where errors are rare.
+• Error rates: If many conversions fail, performance may degrade.
+These functions work best when errors are rare.

-- Format usage: Use the optional format model only when input strings have consistent formatting, for example, 1,234.56.
+• Format usage (Snowflake): Use the optional format model only when input strings have consistent formatting, for example, 1,234.56.

-- Precision caveat: Conversion from string to FLOAT may involve rounding or precision shifts typical in floating-point representation.
+• Precision caveat: Conversion from string to floating point may involve rounding typical in floating-point representation.